ALMPartners/palje/README.md

 ### Experimental features

-There may be some features in `palje2` that are somewhat usable but known to be still incomplete or unreliable in some cases e.g. due to unresolved issues with Confluence API.
+There may be some features in `palje` that are ~somewhat usable but known to be still incomplete or unreliable e.g. due to unresolved issues with Confluence Cloud REST API.

 By default, these experimental features are hidden from the user and not available in regular use.